boschrexroth/ctrlx-automation-sdk/doc/persistdata.md

 We recommend JSON as the file format where possible, as it supports these properties.
 You may also consider to provide corresponding JSON-schema files to enable guidance and validation.
 In any case, JSON files should contain a root object (NOT an array) to enable schema references and extendibility.

-> **Note:**
+!!!
+Note
-> An app may specify "private files" inside its appdata directories in order to exclude them from save and load operations.
+    An app may specify "private files" inside its appdata directories in order to exclude them from save and load operations.
 See appendix "App-private files" for details.

 ## 4 Register for saving and loading<a name="register"></a>